Summer Reading Program:

 Photo courtesy of Tom Nye.

-Clark Memorial Library (CML) is now being managed by two Library Coordinators.
-Come in and say hello to Eleanor Mooney (on Mondays, Tuesdays and Wednesdays) and to Mary Griffith (on Thursdays and Fridays).
-Jeff King, who served as Library Coordinator until October 19, 2018, has re-retired.
+Come in and meet Clark Memorial Library’s (CML) two Library Coordinators: Eleanor Mooney (on Mondays, Tuesdays and Wednesdays) and to Mary Griffith (on Thursdays and Fridays).

 Mary Liggit (r.) with Clarkdale-Jerome Art Teacher Erika Bergamini at the 2018 C-J students’ exhibit.